rhkp/srvlogic-272/flyway-db-migration-job/README.md

 | Versioned | 1.0.1 | di mytable2 | SQL | 2024-06-20 17:56:30 | Success | No |
 +-----------+---------+-------------+------+---------------------+---------+----------+
 ```
+* Also, once the job completes, Workloads->Pods->flyway-image-job should show a green tick besides it, signifying successful completion.

 ## Uninstall Resources
 ```shell